opensalt/OB3DefinitionWidget/README.md

 the id `ob3-definer` as a placeholder and including the javascript and css files from the `dist` folder.

+To edit an existing achievement definition, pass the definition as a JSON string in an attribute called `data-achievement`.

 When the save button is clicked in the widget a `saveDefinition` event will be triggered with the JSON representation of the achievement definition as the detail of the event.